genboy/Festival/README.md

 ## Festival

+Consider posting your first [share your experience and issues](https://github.com/genboy/Festival/issues) before posting a [vote](https://poggit.pmmp.io/p/Festival/1.1.1) if you like to use Festival!
+That way it will improve Festival, my coding skills, your PMMP insights and the PMMP community, thank you!

+![Festival plugin logo large](https://genboy.net/wp-content/uploads/2018/02/festival_plugin_logo.png)

+-- Legal notice --

 To protect this software since 27 April 2019 the Festival software is copyright of Genboy.
 You are legally bind to read the Festival Copyright statement.
 For Festival the General Public License agreement version 3, as in the LICENSE file is still included and operative.
 In short this change of Copyright statement does not change the usage levels as stated in the GPU, for a part it now prohibits any entities to sell the software without the knowledge of the owner.

-Consider posting your first [share your experience and issues](https://github.com/genboy/Festival/issues) before posting a [vote](https://poggit.pmmp.io/p/Festival/1.1.1) if you like to use Festival!
-That way it will improve Festival, my coding skills, your PMMP insights and the PMMP community, thank you!
+-- end legal notice --

-![Festival plugin logo large](https://genboy.net/wp-content/uploads/2018/02/festival_plugin_logo.png) Create a festival with this custom area events plugin for Pocketmine Server:
+Create a festival with this custom area events plugin for Pocketmine Server:

 ### Manage area's and run commmands attachted to area events.